 Every earphone or headphone has the same basic mechanism in common, though there is something unique about every headphone.
 Regardless of whether you’re a proud owner of a pair of headphones/ earphones, or someone who’s planning on getting a pair, it helps to understand the various parts of a headphone.
 The more you know about your little‘bringer of joy’ the better you’ll enjoy your time with it.
 If you’re someone who’s looking to buy a pair, this will really help you in zeroing in on your desired pair of headphones.
 Without further ado, let’s read through and get to know the parts of a headphone.

 It’s the big part that sits on your ear.
 Just kidding.
-In simple words, it is the part that houses your headphone’s speaker unit.
-From materials to design to different shapes, there seems to be no virtual limit to the varieties available headphones.
+In simple words, it is the part that houses your headphone’s drivers.
+From materials to design to different shapes, there seems to be no virtual limit to the variety of headphones available.
 The build, material and design of the housing also plays a huge part in influencing the output, and even cost of the headphone.
 From wooden housing on the Meze 99 Classics to metal backs on the V-MODA cans, there is a premium appeal to such headphones with great aesthetics and design.
 Let’s look inside the housing.
+The housings also affect the sound as different materials and shapes reflect sound differently within the headphones.

 This is what drives your headphone, in short, the speaker that produces sound.
 It is fixed inside the housing.
 There are various driver technologies that are incorporated to make a headphone sound better.
 The most commonly used drivers are dynamic drivers.
 With advancement in technology, you want your headphone to get better, right?
 There are various driver technologies that enhance your audio experience.
 Multiple dynamic drivers, Electrostatic technology and Planar magnetic drivers are the pinnacles of growth in headphone drivers.